Returning Lahaina residents struggle with housing issues after deadliest US wildfire in over a century – KION546

 ‘We come at this like an ohana’

-More than a dozen federal agencies have been deployed to Hawaii to assist in the recovery efforts, including the National Guard, FEMA and the Department of Health and Human Services.
+More than a dozen federal agencies have been deployed to Hawaii to assist in the recovery efforts, including FEMA and the Department of Health and Human Services.

+FEMA has 416 people in the state, including Administrator Deanne Criswell, according to the governor.

 Local sites and attractions meant for summer revelers are now on the front lines of the relief effort: Pacific Whale Foundation, which typically operates eco-tours across Maui, is instead using its ship to transport supplies like batteries, flashlights, water, food and diapers to people in need.
 And at the Lahaina Gateway and the Ritz-Carlton in Kapalua, food and water distribution sites have been set up, according to Green.